 The impaired loans are generally not secured against residential property.
 Some impaired loans are secured by mortgage over motor vehicles or other assets of varying value.
 It is not practicable to determine the fair value of all collateral as at the balance date due to the variety of assets and condition.

 Reserve for credit losses

-The General Reserve for Credit Losses is a reserve in respect of credit losses prudently estimated but are not certain to arise over the full life of all the individual facilities comprising the business of the bank.
+The General Reserve for Credit Losses is a reserve in respect of credit losses prudently estimated but are not certain to arise over the life of individual loan facilities provided by the Group.